Updated October 2024

 Step One - The Call

 The first step is an initial conversation with us - Its Free! (why wouldn’t you call?).
-During that discussion, we want to hear about your objectives - the what, how and where of product sales.
+During that discussion, we want to hear about your objectives - the what, how and where of product.
 Why did you create the product?
 Who is the product for and why?
 Dimensions and weight?
 What’s your retail price and what do you know about the competition?
 These and other questions will allow us to recommend types of packages that could support your goals.

 Step Two - The Estimate

 From that call, we can make initial suggestions on the type of package that would be suitable (paperboard, plastic, stand up pouch, labels, corrugate).
-The next step would be to provide an estimate of cost for creative time and materials to complete a package design that is ready for the printer.
+The next step would be to provide an estimate of cost for creative time and materials to complete a professional package design that is ready for the printer.

 In most cases, we can provide ballpark printing cost based on that suggested package style and quantity.
 We then have a follow up call or meeting to review the proposal where we can clarify points and provide advise if the estimate raises additional points of need.